 The kernel for this Droplet is not managed within the control panel.
 Instead, you can upgrade the kernel from within the Droplet.

 If you see a Select a Kernel menu with a Change button and the following description instead, your Droplet is using legacy external kernel management:

 This will update your configuration.
 Then power off the server from the command line and boot it from the control panel and the new kernel will be active.
 To revert, simply select ‘Original Kernel’ and follow the same process.

 If your Droplet is using legacy kernel management, you can switch to the DigitalOcean GrubLoader kernel to support internal kernels.

 If your Droplet uses external kernel management, switch to the GrubLoader by searching for “grub” in the search box.
 Select one of the resulting kernels and click the Change button:

 Next, log in to your Droplet and power off your Droplet.

 When the Droplet is powered down, return to the control panel.
 On the Droplet’s page, slide the Off button to On to power your Droplet back up.

-Your Droplet will boot using the new GrubLoader kernel, and you will be able to use kernels installed from within the operating system itself.
+Your Droplet boots using the new GrubLoader kernel, and you are be able to use kernels installed from within the operating system itself.